micheledelaney/pretty-bash-prompt/README.md

 # my_prompt
 ![Image description](https://github.com/cmicheledelaney/my_prompt/blob/master/screenshot_my_prompt.png)
 Forked from [sexy_bash_prompt by twolfson](https://github.com/twolfson/sexy-bash-prompt)
-&nbsp
-&nbsp

 A bash prompt with the username, the current working directory and the git branch as well as the statuses.
-These are the symbols for the git statuses: synced = ""
+These are the symbols for the git statuses:
+synced = ""
 dirty & synced = *
 unpushed = △